|Site Map | Bulletin Home | Temple University|

 Temple University Ambler, a respected innovator in research and education in social, economic, and environmental studies, delivers high-quality undergraduate, graduate, and non-credit programs to meet the needs of the region and provide a rewarding life experience for students of all ages.
-Ambler campus faculty and administration promote responsible citizenry through curricular and extracurricular activities and applied research that demonstrate and promote concepts central to the creation of strong, sustainable communities - student-centered learning, community engagement, and respect for the environment.
+Ambler Campus faculty and administration promote responsible citizenry through curricular and extracurricular activities and applied research that demonstrate and promote concepts central to the creation of strong, sustainable communities - student-centered learning, community engagement, and respect for the environment.

 Commuters and residents enjoy Ambler's stunning grounds, student organizations and activities, and recreational facilities that include an exercise/weight room, indoor/outdoor pool, and tennis and basketball courts.
 The campus is also home to Temple University's baseball, softball, and men's and women's soccer NCAA Division I teams.

-Ambler's facilities include science laboratories, a library, top-quality computer labs, "smart" classrooms, Computer-Assisted Design (CAD) and Geographic Information Systems (GIS) lab/classrooms, dining center, cafés, and a residence hall.
+Ambler's facilities include science laboratories, a library, top-quality computer labs, "smart" classrooms, Computer-Assisted Design (CAD) and Geographic Information Systems (GIS) lab/classrooms, a dining center, cafés, and a residence hall.

-In Fall 2006 the new Ambler Learning Center opened; the Center is a state-of-the-art facility incorporating smart classrooms, wireless technology, new computer labs/classrooms, a technology "breakout" room, study lounges, video-conferencing room, and a 300-seat auditorium.
+In Fall 2006 the Ambler Learning Center opened; the center is a state-of-the-art facility incorporating smart classrooms, wireless technology, new computer labs/classrooms, a technology "breakout" room, study lounges, video-conferencing room, and a 300-seat auditorium.
 There is also a mathematics and writing resources center as well as a visual arts studio that includes an art education classroom.

-The Ambler campus offers hundreds of undergraduate courses during the day, evening, and weekends, taught by the University's distinguished faculty.
+The Ambler Campus offers hundreds of undergraduate courses during the day, evening, and weekends, taught by the university's distinguished faculty.
 Students may begin almost every undergraduate program at Ambler.
 Depending on the major, students may take all their courses at Ambler.
 Popular majors that can be completed at Ambler include: Business, Community and Regional Planning, Criminal Justice, English, Elementary Education (Early Childhood and Special Education), History, Horticulture, Landscape Architecture, Nursing (for RNs), and Psychology.

 The campus is home to Temple's Ambler College, which houses the Department of Landscape Architecture and Horticulture, the Department of Community and Regional Planning (B.S. and M.S. programs), and the Center for Sustainable Communities at Temple University Ambler.